ys-clarry/docker-vitis-ubuntu22/README.md

 - 2024/06/09
   - Ubuntu base image is Jammy (22), and I've replaced some packages
   - gosu is installed using apt. (but do I really need this?)
+- 2024/06/10
+  - Now the vitis launches inside the container :)